AverageVSCEnjoyer/BachelorThesis/README.md

-# BachelorThesis
+# Bachelor Thesis Project Repository

+## Description
-Repository for the practical work and scripts made by H. Katantazi and P. Sánchez as their end of bachelor thesis.
+This repository contains the practical work and scripts used by H. Katantazi and P. Sánchez for their end of bachelor thesis.
+## Contents:

+## Instructions

+## Comments